 Reducing risk by being aware of, and managing the potential volatility of your investments is a simple strategy that yields significant results.
 Unfortunately you cannot simply look at the standard deviation of a basket of investments or portfolio.
 When considering the portfolio as a whole you must first address the correlation between the constituent parts (the different investments) of the portfolio.
 The volatility of the portfolio will be the sum of the volatility of its different parts, and if your portfolio is designed properly then you will have investments which move independently of one another, so that you are sufficiently diversified, and not overly exposed to any one asset class or geographic region.
 Historically correlations increase during bear markets, but once again, making provisions for the “unwelcome” situations forms the basis of prudent financial planning and is often the difference between a losing and a winning strategy.

 As mentioned previously, SD alone will not be sufficient to manage risk at portfolio level, but it will form a useful base upon which to build.
-One way to benefit from standard deviation measures is by using the efficiency frontier model.
+One way to benefit from standard deviation measures is by using the efficient frontier model.
 This method permits an investor to maximise returns for a given level, or budget, of risk ( lets call that volatility).
 To calculate this we require the expected return of the assets (ordinarily the mean return) and and the co-variance of the assets; the measurement of the extent to which they move together, or independently of each other.
 For any theoretical pair of assets there is a perfect mix or balance of allocation between the two assets at which point the investor achieves the maximum possible return with the lowest amount of volatility (standard deviation).
 Imagine mixing the perfect cocktail.
 Too much of a single ingredient and the drink is ruined.
 Too much of another ingredient and it ceases to be the drink you ordered.
-Proper risk-profiling procedures before investing will ensure that your advisor is showing you the right menu for your appetite.
+Proper risk-profiling procedures before investing will ensure that your advisor is showing you the right menu for your appetite and will enable you to reduce the risk of investing in risky assets.
 Being aware of the standard deviation of different assets will enable you to make more prudent decisions when managing your money.
 “Surprise me” is a phrase sometimes heard at bars, never at banks…